I am so honored to share about a beautiful VBAC in Santa Monica that I had the greatest honor to capture in pictures.

 I had just given birth to my 4th baby a month before, but I really wanted to support this family as I did with their first baby.
 They are especially dear to my heart because I always believed that the reason behind this mama’s first delivery being a cesarean birth was the fact that baby had a very short cord and that prevented him to get lower when mom tried to push him out.

-Thankfully the wonderful Midwives of Santa Monica UCLA didn’t put any pressure on mom EDD and after 9 days past her guessed date, she went into labor without any need for induction.
+Thankfully the wonderful Midwives of Santa Monica UCLA didn’t put any pressure on mom EDD and after 9 days past her guessed date, she went into labor without any need for induction, despite the limitations that are often put on VBAC patients.

 I remember the day before going into labor, we met to do the infamous ‘Stairs of Santa Monica‘.
 Me 4 weeks post partum and mama M 1 week post date.
 It seemed only fair!

-If you have never done the Santa Monica stairs, you should try sometimes.
+If you have never done the Santa Monica stairs, you should try sometimes, VBAC or not!
 You will see all sorts of people: those running up the stairs, some jumping on the stairs, some walking the stairs, some running the stairs backwards ( because, hello gluts!) and then others panting and sweating ( like us) and wearing a shirt that says: ” after this I am getting tacos!”.

 Needless to say, the stairs worked and mama M went into labor the night after.